buehrle/cpu/README.md

 ## Instructions
 Instructions consist of an 8 bit argument followed by the 8 bit command.
 The usage of the argument depends on the context.
+For example, the instruction to load the value 0x34 into the accumulator is 0x3481.

 ### List of instructions (HEX)
 | Instruction | Assembler | Description                                                                                                                                                                                                   |